How to ensure you’re making informed business decisions

 Use technology to collect insight

 Understanding the ‘how’ and ‘why’ of customer feelings is the key to unlocking your growth potential.
 If you know where you have room to improve, you’re empowered to take action.
-It also helps you play to your strengths.
-Once you know what they are, you can replicate sources of happiness throughout your business.
+It also helps you play to your strengths, allowing you to replicate the sources of happiness throughout your business.

 Improving your products and services is a three-step journey.
 Identifying areas for improvement, taking action and evaluating success.
 Gone are the days of haranguing customers at the door with a clipboard.
 Implementing technology within your business means collecting and collating feedback is no longer a laborious task.
 This makes for higher engagement and more accurate insight.